Protein Muffins

 - ⅙ tsp salt

-Preheat oven to 180°C (350°F) and prepare a muffin mold with muffin liners.
-Make sure you grease the muffin liners to prevent the desserts from sticking.
+Preheat oven to 350°F (180°C) and prepare a muffin mold with muffin liners.
+Make sure you grease the liners to prevent the cupcakes from sticking.

 Fill ⅔ of each muffin liner with the batter, sprinkle with more chocolate chips and bake in hot oven for 20 to 25 minutes.
-Make sure you do not overbake the muffins; they are ready when a toothpick inserted into the center comes out clean.
+Do not overbake them.
+They are ready when a toothpick inserted into the center comes out clean.

 Remove your protein muffins from the oven and let cool over a baking rack for about 15 minutes.

-- The quantity of milk depends on the type of protein powder you use.
+- Milk quantity: The quantity of milk depends on the type of protein powder you use.
 Casein and vegan protein powder will require more milk (about 80 ml or 1/3 cup) than whey (about 45 ml or 3 tbsp).
-Start with little and add as much milk as you need to get a smooth batter.

 Serving: 1 muffin | Calories: 120kcal | Carbohydrates: 17.9g | Protein: 8.2g | Fat: 2.8g | Saturated Fat: 1.2g | Polyunsaturated Fat: 0.4g | Monounsaturated Fat: 0.4g | Trans Fat: 0.003g | Cholesterol: 21.3mg | Sodium: 121.3mg | Potassium: 134.3mg | Fiber: 1.8g | Sugar: 6.1g | Vitamin A: 37.8IU | Vitamin C: 0.9mg | Calcium: 85.8mg | Iron: 1.2mg